Aliyu Ibrahim Gebi

 Aliyu Ibrahim Gebi (born 17 January 1975) is a security expert with a focus on local and regional security matters.
-He served as the Senior Special Adviser to the Ministry of Interior 2015 - 2023.
+He served as the Senior Special Adviser to the Ministry of Interior from 2015 to 2023.
 Additionally, Gebi was a member of the House of Representatives in the 7th Assembly, representing the Bauchi constituency from 2011 to 2015.
 During his time in the House, he was appointed as a Regional Parliamentarian in the ECOWAS Parliament.

-Gebi was the National Coordinator of the Security Governance Initiative (SGI), an initiative established by the White House during the Obama administration, which focuses on addressing security sector governance and capacity to tackle threats in Nigeria (and other five African countries).
+Gebi was the National Coordinator of the Security Governance Initiative (SGI), an initiative established by the White House during the Obama administration, which focuses on addressing security sector governance and capacity to tackle threats in Nigeria (and five other African countries).

+Early life and education

+Gebi was born on 17 January 1975 in Bauchi State, Nigeria.

 Education

 Gebi completed his Senior Secondary Certificate Examination at the Bauchi State Federal Government College in 1991.
 He completed a Bachelor's degree in Computer science with Advanced Mathematics in 1998 at Abubakar Tafawa Balewa University.
 In October 2011, he completed the International Visitor Leadership Program (IVLP), a leadership program organised by the United States Department of State.